crypto101/book/src/stream-ciphers.rst

 :term:`ECB mode`, which we have just seen, is the simplest such :term:`mode of operation`.
 The letters ``ECB`` stand for electronic code book [#]_.
-For reasons we already discussed, :term:`ECB mode` is very ineffective.
+For reasons we already discussed, :term:`ECB mode` is insecure.
 Fortunately, there plenty of other choices exist.

 .. [#]